Barry Stamps Scholars Program

 - Prominent leadership opportunities, including the Presidential Ambassador Program and being a student representative at University events

 - Access to a national network of Stamps Scholars and special Stamps leadership and fellowship programs

-The Stamps Scholarship application process will open in September 15th for those students planning to enroll in fall 2018.
+The Barry Stamps Scholarship application season began September 15th for students planning to enroll beginning fall 2020.
 In order to apply for this scholarship, you must first be accepted to Barry University.
-Applications, required essay, and Zeeme video will be received until February 1, 2018.
+Applications, required essay, and supporting documentation will be received until February 1, 2020.

-Prospective Stamps Scholars must meet the following minimum requirements:
+Prospective Barry Stamps Scholars must meet the following minimum requirements:

 - A minimum 3.5 high school GPA or an international equivalent

 - First year freshman (US citizen, resident, or international student)